Wayne Corporation: Factory relocation

 As early as 1964, Divco-Wayne started plans for the construction of a new plant.
 In need for over 100 acres of land to build a factory, the company purchased a site in Florence, Kentucky.
 In response, $450,000 was raised by the community of Richmond and local UAW to persuade the company to build on a 100-acre parcel of land outside of the city, located near the intersection of Interstate 70 and US 35 northwest of the city.

 In late 1964, construction began on the new 550000 sqft facility, at a cost of $3.5 million.
 As it opened at the beginning of 1967, the new Richmond factory included assembly and manufacturing for all Wayne product lines under one roof, including steel manufacturing presses, rust-proofing equipment, and paint booths.
 Although export buses would remain shipped in CKD form (to ease shipping), the new factory allowed all buses to leave the factory fully assembled and driveable.

 Divco-Wayne breakup

-From 1967 to 1968, the makeup of Wayne Corporation would change significantly, changing hands twice within 2 years.
 At the end of 1966, Divco was put up for sale and sold to Transairco.
 At the beginning of 1967, Newton Glekel put the entirety of Divco-Wayne Corporation up for sale.

 After several offers, the company was sold for $47.1 million in January 1968 to Boise Cascade, a wood-products manufacturer.
 As Boise Cascade had sought out Divco-Wayne for its manufactured-housing division, Wayne Corporation was resold in October 1968 for $15 million to Indian Head, Inc., a textile conglomerate.
 The sale included Wayne Corporation and its transportation-segment subsidiaries: Welles, Miller-Meteor, and Cotner-Bevington.